What is a Cover Letter

 - A cover letter shows that you are serious about the job you are applying for

-A well written cover letter can and will show your recruiters that you are really serious about getting that job.
+A well-written letter of introduction can and will show your recruiters that you are really serious about getting that job.
 The additional effort that you put into crafting a unique, company tailored cover letter shows your dedication and desire to succeed and your willingness to go above and beyond to get the job you want.
-By writing a unique cover letter you already show some of the traits that every recruiter is looking for in a potential candidate.
+By writing a unique letter of introduction you already show some of the traits that every recruiter is looking for in a potential candidate.

 - A cover letter allows you to highlight your strengths